Uganda Film Festival Award for Best Supporting Actor

-The Uganda Film Festival Award for Best Supporting Actor is an award presented annually by Uganda Communications Commission (UCC) to a male supporting actor (actress) for their outstanding acting in a film support role at the Uganda Film Festival Awards.
+The Uganda Film Festival Award for Best Supporting Actor is an award presented annually by the Uganda Communications Commission (UCC) to a male supporting actor for outstanding acting in a supporting role at the Uganda Film Festival Awards.
 The category was introduced in 2015 but was suspended in 2016 and 2017 and re-introduced in 2018.

 Winners and nominees

 The table shows the winners and nominees for the Best Supporting Actor award.